-The complex restitution process and the uncertainty around the property status of some buildings stated as historical monuments represent the main impediments to the State's safeguarding and management of the architectural and urban heritage.
-This aspect is strengthened by a lack of urban and architectural legislative coherence in the built environment regulation, which in the post-1989 setting had to transition from a nationalised and centralised to an autonomous professional system.
+The housing issue in historical monuments within the urban setting legislative coherence in the built environment regulation, which in the post-1989 setting had to transition from a nationalised and centralised to an autonomous professional system.
 Romania still lacks a detailed architectural and urban preservation legal framework that could consider the safeguard and preservation of a variety of tangible manifestations of the cultural heritage.
 For example, there is a lack of definition of "historical ensembles", or "historical urban landscapes" safeguarded as a whole organism, in line with well-known concepts of urban preservation, favouring the monumental architectural safeguarding of a sole/unique building (Historic Monuments Law n.
 422/18.07.2001).
 Moreover, there is a lack of specialised professionals within the State organisms that could control, signal, and interfere with the historical monuments' management, transformation, and restoration.
 The above-mentioned issues, together with the market liberalisation in the base of capitalistic principles, created a "window of opportunity" for real estate developers that found "unorthodox" methods of interventions within the built historic environment, such as, e.g., controlled fires, overnight demolitions, intentional abandonment, the dilapidation of built elements like rooftop, windows, and door joints to sustain the buildings weathering, and thus, material decay.
 Consequently, the post-1989 demolitions of the historic built environment of Bucharest surpassed the communist ones.